zly2006/25w14craftmine-Bug-Fixes/README.md

 - Allow "Soul Link" to be used in local LAN.
 - Fixed "The Ultimate Miner" cannot be obtained.
 - Fixed "Dry Land" Mine Ingredient obtaining.
-- "One HP" is not reset when you respawn in hub.
+- Fixed "One HP" is not reset when you respawn in hub.
 - Fixed "Dragon Fire" cannot be obtained.

 Game Experience: